-Among all the places you can study in Germany, Munich offers the best of all worlds: old world culture merges with all the excitement of a robust modern city that is home to Germany's top-ranked universities, and all less than an hour from the Alps!
+Of all the places you can study in Germany, Munich offers the best of all worlds.
+Nowhere else in Germany do tradition and customs merge with all the excitement and opportunity of a modern big city that is home to Germany's top universities, businesses and industries, and all less than an hour from the Alps!

 Because of its safe, small town feel, Munich is often referred to as a Millionendorf (a village with a million inhabitants) or even Italy's northern-most city.

 Because of its arts and culture offerings, its enviable geographic location, as well as high standard of living, Munich is continually voted the city in which Germans would most prefer to live.

 And because of its unique combination of the old and the new existing side-by-side, Munich has been rated the "most liveable city in the world" by Monocle, one of the "Ten Most Dynamic Cities" of the world by Newsweek, the #1 Best University City by QS Best Student Cities in 2018, and the #1 most sustainable, eco-city in Germany according to the 2019 World Atlas.

 Founded by Henry the Lion in 1158 and ruled by the Wittelsbach dynasty for 700 years, Munich is often remembered for the extravagance of Ludwig II and as the site of Hitler's rise to power.
 Artists, writers and thinkers who once called Munich home include Bertolt Brecht, Thomas Mann, Rainer Maria Rilke, Walter Benjamin, Wassily Kandinsky, Paul Klee, Max Weber, Werner Herzog, Rainer Werner Fassbinder, Hans Magnus Enzensberger and even the American author Jonathan Franzen (who btw is a JYM alum!).